 In Non-TB ranging measurement exchange the ISTA determines the measurement timing, based

-on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
+on its scheduling conflicts with other activities and the availability window (#3862) parameters to identify (#3862) the availability window instance (#3863) which is a time window referenced to the previous measurement instance.
 During this measurement time window the ISTA may come to the channel at any time and use contention

 based access to initiate a new measurement exchange.
 Because of conflict arising due to other